BikeshR/project-game/README.md

 - Add sound and animation
 - Add reset, undo
 - Add timer for leaderboard
+- The outside current total is shown on click

+## Steps
+- Initial Setup
+  - Added Bootstrap, jquery ...
+- Added the 9x9 table
+- Added the classes
+- Adding the different states in CSS

 ## Things to keep in mind